awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Upgrading.md

 1. To apply the changes immediately, choose **Apply immediately**\.
 Choosing this option can cause an outage in some cases\.
 For more information, see [Modifying an Amazon Aurora DB Cluster](Aurora.Modifying.md)\.

 1. On the confirmation page, review your changes\.
-If they are correct, choose **Modify DB Cluster** to save your changes\.
+If they are correct, choose **Modify Cluster** to save your changes\.

    Alternatively, choose **Back** to edit your changes, or choose **Cancel** to cancel your changes\.